-In fiscal year 2013, Mega Millions sales declined \$65.7 million or approximately 41.3% to \$93.3 million compared to \$159.0 million in 2012.
-Mega Millions only produced two jackpots over \$100 million in 2013, and neither exceeded \$200 million.
-The infrequency of large jackpots led to the Mega Millions sales decline, during a year when Powerball experienced several large jackpots which led to a Powerball increase slightly above the decrease the GLC experienced with Mega Millions.
-Mega Millions is a multistate lottery game operated with eleven other states-California, Illinois, Maryland, Massachusetts, Michigan, New Jersey, New York, Ohio, Texas, Virginia, and Washington.
-Through an agreement with the Mega Millions consortium and the Multi-State Lottery Association (MUSL), MUSL members are allowed to cross-sell tickets for the Mega Millions game.
+In fiscal year 2014, Mega Millions sales increased \$35.1 million or approximately 37.6% to \$128.4 million compared to \$93.3 million in 2013.
+Mega Millions produced the second highest jackpot in history in December, 2013 at \$648 million, as well as jackpot levels of \$414 million in March, 2014 and \$190 million in October, 2013.
+A Georgia resident was one of two winners that shared the \$648 million jackpot.
+This frequency of large jackpots is what led to the Mega Millions sales increase.
+Mega Millions is a multi-state lottery game operated with nine other states-California, Illinois, Massachusetts, Michigan, New Jersey, New York, Ohio, Virginia, and Washington.
+Texas and Maryland withdrew from the Mega Millions Consortium during 2014.
+Through an agreement with the Mega Millions Consortium and the Multi-State Lottery Association (MUSL), MUSL members are allowed to cross-sell tickets for the Mega Millions game.
 Drawings are held twice weekly on Tuesday and Friday.
 In November 2010, the GLC added the Megaplier feature to Mega Millions.
 Megaplier is an add-on feature that increases players' non-jackpot prizes for an additional \$1 per play.
 Depending on the Megaplier number selected during the draw, players have the opportunity to multiply their winnings by two, three, or four times.
 Winning Mega Millions with Megaplier tickets matching 5 of 5 numbers automatically win \$1 million, regardless of which Megaplier is drawn.
+In October, 2013, the game matrix was changed.
+The draw matrix changed from 5 winning numbers from a set of 56 balls to 5 winning numbers from a set of 75 balls.
+The minimum jackpot for Mega Millions was raised to \$15 million, minimum jackpot increments of \$5 million were established, and the Megaplier multiplier was increased to up to five times for non-jackpot winners.